CefasRepRes/agriforwards-summer-school-2022/README.md

 ### Task

-Design a single-page web site using either HTML or Markdown, and add it to the event's GitHub repository.
+Design a single-page web site using either HTML, Markdown, Word, PowerPoint or hand drawn sketches.
+(We are interested in your ideas and design more than your web site skills!).

 ### Deliverable

-A single page website that that represents you start-up on the Web.
-(80% of the marks will be awarded for content and 20% for presentation).
+A single page website that that represents your start-up on the Web.

 ### Notes